 - Affiliate and marketplace nexus: Created by relationships with third-party affiliates or sales on marketplace platforms

-Physical nexus
+Physical Nexus

 Physical nexus comes from having a tangible presence in a state.
 Obvious triggers include offices, employees, or warehouses.
 But less obvious activities can create physical nexus too—storing inventory in a third-party logistics warehouse, having a remote employee in a state, or attending a trade show.
 Even drop-shipping arrangements where a supplier holds inventory on your behalf can trigger physical nexus.

-Economic nexus
+Economic Nexus

 Economic nexus kicks in when you meet a state’s specific sales or transaction threshold, even without any physical presence.
-Since the Wayfair decision, economic nexus has become the most common way e-commerce businesses trigger collection obligations.
+Since the Wayfair decision, economic nexus has become the most common way e-commerce and SaaS businesses trigger collection obligations.
 Each state sets its own thresholds, which vary quite a bit.

-Click-through nexus
+Click-through Nexus

 Some states impose click-through nexus when an out-of-state business generates sales from referrals by in-state residents.
 This typically applies when you pay commissions to affiliates who send customers to your website through links.

-Affiliate and marketplace nexus
+Affiliate and Marketplace Nexus

 Affiliate nexus comes from relationships with in-state individuals or businesses that help establish a market for your products.
 This is different from marketplace facilitator laws, where platforms like Amazon or Etsy collect and remit sales tax on behalf of third-party sellers in most states.